Linu-1234/Road-Accident-Analysis-and-Interactive-Dashboard-EXCEL/README.md

 7. Rural vs Urban:
   - Urban areas had 255.9K casualties, compared to 162.0K in rural areas.
 8. Monthly Trends:
-  -Casualties showed a steady increase from January to December, with peaks in mid-year months.
+  - Casualties showed a steady increase from January to December, with peaks in mid-year months.

 ## Conclusion
 - The Road Accident Analysis and Interactive Dashboard project provides a clear, interactive tool for analyzing road accident data.